What is the ERRB?

 For this reason, the ERRB asks ALL students doing projects involving people that will circulate publicly to undergo an ethical review, in order to reflect carefully and critically on ethical practice and issues of risk and consent in the context of their projects.

 The Ethical Research Board Review Process

-An application to the ERRB is required of all students doing projects with human beings that will circulate in a public or semi-public sphere: for instance, senior projects, exhibitions, or conference presentations.
+An application to the ERRB is required of all students and faculty doing projects with human beings that will circulate in a public or semi-public sphere: for instance, senior projects, exhibitions, or conference presentations.
 Your work or research cannot proceed until the ERRB has approved what is known as your ethics “protocol:” your proposal for how you will negotiate ethics regarding human subjects in your project.
 The process is as follows.

 1) Submission of protocol: Application form (approved and signed by project director) by FRIDAY OF 6th WEEK, along with your project proposal and consent forms if required.
 (6th Week)

 2) Review: Meeting with the committee and project director, in which we will discuss your ethical concerns and any others that we may identify.
 (7th and 8th Weeks)

 3) Decision: In most cases, we will recommend changes, and students will have the chance to resubmit their applications.
 In rare cases, the project as framed may be deemed too risky to approve, or the student may be found unprepared to manage the risks of the project.
 (8th and 9th weeks)

 ERRB Application Forms

 For students whose work falls clearly into the category of research as defined by federal law, or for students working on particularly high risk or ethically complex projects (for instance, including but not limited to projects with historically marginalized populations), or with vulnerable groups (I.E. children, prisoners, people without legal status, people with disabilities, victims of sexual assault), use this form: Conventional Application Form

 All others should use this form: The General Application Form